RecordsKeeper/multichain/docs/source/transaction.rst

 .. class:: Transaction

-    Transaction class is used to call transaction related functions like create raw transaction, sign transaction, send transaction , retrieve transaction and verify transaction functions which are used to create raw transactions, send transactions, sign transactions, retrieve transactions and verify transactions on the RecordsKeeeper Blockchain.
+    Transaction class is used to call transaction related functions like create raw transaction, sign transaction, send transaction, retrieve transaction and verify transaction functions which are used to create raw transactions, send transactions, sign transactions, retrieve transactions and verify transactions on the RecordsKeeeper Blockchain.

 **1. Send Transaction without signing with private key**